 Step No. 4: Strengthening Exercises

-a) Quarter Squats – With feet shoulder width apart, squat about a quarter of the way down, before returning to a standing position.
+With feet shoulder-width apart, squat about a quarter of the way down before returning to a standing position.
 (Two to three sets x 10-15 reps)

-b) Lunges – Step forward into a lunge position, while focusing on staying very upright and not allowing your knee to go beyond your toes.
+Step forward into a lunge position while focusing on staying very upright and not allowing your knee to go beyond your toes.
 Return to starting position.
 (Two to three sets x 10-15 reps)

 Step No. 5: Regular Downhill Practice

-All the theory and strength work in the world isn’t going to help you much on the hills if you don’t get out there and put this all to practice regularly.
-Plan a couple of runs per week where you are hitting a number of rolling hills in training.
-Run the hills at varying speeds to get more comfortable with your form at a variety of paces that you may need on race day, depending on the course or race distance.
+All the theory and strength work in the world will not help you much on the hills if you don’t get out there and put this all to practice regularly.
+Plan a couple of runs per week where you are hitting several rolling hills in training.
+Run the hills at varying speeds to get more comfortable with your form at various paces you may need on race day, depending on the course or race distance.